Steve Kinney

 workflow_dispatch:

-Two triggers. schedule runs the workflow every day at 04:17 UTC. workflow_dispatch lets you trigger it manually from the GitHub Actions tab—useful for testing the workflow itself without waiting until tomorrow.
+Two triggers. schedule runs the workflow every day at 04:17 UTC. workflow_dispatch lets you trigger it manually from the Actions tab, which is the sane way to test the workflow without waiting until tomorrow.

 Permissions: